github/teach.github.com/courses/_posts/2001-01-01-github-online-class.md

 ## Timing
-Class is scheduled to begin at 9am [USA Mountain Time](http://wwp.greenwichmeantime.com/time-zone/usa/mountain-time/) and run for three hours each day, inclusive of a short break.
+Class is scheduled to begin at 09:00 AM [USA Mountain Time](http://wwp.greenwichmeantime.com/time-zone/usa/mountain-time/) and run for three hours each day, inclusive of a short break.

 ## Preparation